AdobeDocs/journey-optimizer.pt-BR/help/using/personalization/functions/operators.md

 ### E{#and}

-A variável `and` é usada para criar uma conjunção lógica.
+A função `and` é usada para criar uma conjunção lógica.

 **Sintaxe**